Roberto Michelucci

 In addition to being a member, for several years, of I Musici di Roma, he joined, among other musicians: pianists Bruno Canino, Maureen Jones and Tullio Macoggi and conductors Hermann Scherchen, Laszlo Somogji, Bernhard Paumgartner, Lovro von Matacic, Rudolf Kempe, Artur Rodzinsky, Gianandrea Gavazzeni, and Ernest Ansermet.

-He was the first Italian violinist invited to the Salzburg Festival, where he and the Camerata Academica del Mozarteum performed Mozart's concerts K. 219 and K. 211 in August 1967 and 1968.
+He was the first Italian violinist invited to the Salzburg Festival, where he and the Camerata Academica del Mozarteum performed Mozart's concertos K. 219 and K. 211 in August 1967 and 1968.

 His vast repertory included baroque through contemporary composers, and many authors composed works especially for him, for example the Concerto lirico per violino e orchestra by Valentino Bucchi.

-He presented, for the first time in Israel, Luigi Dallapiccola's Tartiniane per violino ed orchestra (with the Sinfonica di Haifa); in Geneva he played Ferruccio Busoni's violin concert with the Orchestre de la Suisse Romande and played in Florence, with the Maggio Musicale Fiorentino, concerts op.
-19 by Sergei Prokofiev, re minor by Robert Schumann, re minor by Felix Mendelssohn.
+He presented, for the first time in Israel, Luigi Dallapiccola's Tartiniane per violino ed orchestra (with the Sinfonica di Haifa); in Geneva he played Ferruccio Busoni's violin concerto with the Orchestre de la Suisse Romande and played in Florence, with the Maggio Musicale Fiorentino, concerti op.
+19 by Sergei Prokofiev, c minor by Robert Schumann, c minor by Felix Mendelssohn.

 His last contribution was the recording (Foné) of Johann Sebastian Bach's Bach's sonatas and partitas for solo violin.

-He was also a member of important international musical contests, as well as a teacher in specialization courses in different places in Europe, and professor in the Conservatorio “Francesco Morlacchi” in Perugia and, from 1960 to 1985, at the Conservatorio “Luigi Cherubini” in Florence, where he had a huge number of students.
+He was also a member of important international musical contests, as well as a teacher in specialization courses in different places in Europe, and professor in the Conservatorio "Francesco Morlacchi" in Perugia and, from 1960 to 1985, at the Conservatorio "Luigi Cherubini" in Florence, where he had a huge number of students.